hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks-part1.md

 1. JDK 8 with the default Parallel collector and the optional ConcurrentMarkSweep and G1
-2. JDK 11 with the default G1 collector
+2. JDK 11 with the default G1 collector and the optional Parallel
 3. JDK 14 with the default G1 as well as the experimental Z and Shenandoah

 And here are our overall conclusions:

 1. JDK 8 is an antiquated runtime.
-The Parallel collector enters huge Major GC pauses and the G1, although better than that, is stuck in an old version that uses just one thread when falling back to Full GC, again entering very long pauses.
+The Parallel collector enters huge Full GC pauses and the G1, although better than that, is stuck in an old version that uses just one thread when falling back to Full GC, again entering very long pauses.
 Even on a moderate heap of 12 GB, the pauses were exceeding 20 seconds for Parallel and a full minute